 Here is the scenario.

 You are a kid, about eleven years old.
-It’s summer time, and from the time you mother leaves for work at 7:30 in the morning, until she returns at 5:00 PM, you are unsupervised.
+It’s summertime, and from the time your mother leaves for work at 7:30 in the morning, until she returns at 5:00 PM, you are unsupervised.
 The time period is such that you don’t spend your time playing video games and drinking sugar laden energy drinks.
-Nope, it is a time when kids are outside playing pickup baseball games, or exploring the area outside their boundaries on their bicycles.
+Nope, it is a time when kids are outside playing pickup baseball games or exploring the area outside their boundaries on their bicycles.

 At some point, you discover that the airport is just a short bike ride south of our your home.
 You and your best friend Chris head out shortly after the parents head off to their perspective jobs, anxious for your new adventure.
 There is no TSA, or prohibition on strolling up and down the concourses without a boarding pass.
 Get through the check point, and the world of airline passengers and jet aircraft is your oyster!

 Yes, there was a day when you could wonder the concourses, sample the restaurants, and watch various jet airliners taxi into and away from the jet ways.

 There is no sampling of fairs or gift shops, because you’re eleven, and you can’t squeeze two nickels together.
 In a couple of hours, you will be wishing you could, but for now, water comes out of the drinking fountain, and a Snicker bar is easily snatched when no one is looking.

 You steal rides on the skycaps, run through the concourses without a care in the world, and quench your thirst frequently at the drinking fountains strategically place throughout the airport.